farmanih/locust-ansible-distributed/README.md

 With this repo you can run locust automatically with ansible without any dependency on cloud servers or fresh remote hosts in master slave (distributed) mode.

 ## Step 1
-Edit the hosts files and add yor host on this file
+Edit the hosts file and add yor hosts on this file make your locust file.

 ## Step 2
 Run the following commands with replace the host site and master server ip